Enucatl/puppet-control-repo/docs/06-docker-image-refresh.md

 That covers image rebuilds tied to repository changes, but it does not keep quiet services on newer upstream images between deploys.

+The scheduled image refresh and the daily `docker system prune` job are independent.
+Refreshes can pull newer upstream images before the old ones are reclaimed, so disk space from unused layers may not drop until the next prune run.
+The prune policy lives in `data/roles/docker.yaml`.

 ## Goal

 Add a Puppet-managed scheduled refresh for Docker Compose projects on